pixl8/Preside-CMS/support/docs/source/reference/api/PresideObjectService.rst

 objectName               string   Yes                 Name of the object who's records you want to update
 data                     struct   Yes                 Structure of data containing new values.
 Keys should map to properties on the object.
 id                       string   No (default="")     ID of a single record to update
-filter                   any      No                  Filter for which records are updated, see :ref:`preside-objects-filtering-data`
+filter                   any      No                  Filter for which records are updated, see :ref:`preside-objects-filtering-data` in :doc:`/devguides/presideobjects`
-filterParams             struct   No                  Filter params for plain SQL filter, see :ref:`preside-objects-filtering-data`
+filterParams             struct   No                  Filter params for plain SQL filter, see :ref:`preside-objects-filtering-data` in :doc:`/devguides/presideobjects`
 forceUpdateAll           boolean  No (default=false)  If no ID and no filters are supplied, this must be set to **true** in order for the update to process
 updateManyToManyRecords  boolean  No (default=false)  Whether or not to update multiple relationship records for properties that have a many-to-many relationship
 useVersioning            boolean  No (default=auto)   Whether or not to use the versioning system with the update.
 If the object is setup to use versioning (default), this will default to true.